-Whilst autism spectrum disorder has neurological evidence, it is often misdiagnosed in children with Trauma: read on to find out how you can prevent this
+Whilst autism spectrum disorder has neurological evidence, it is often misdiagnosed in children with Trauma – what happens then?

 Of course many diagnoses given to children are accurate.
 Moreover, for some conditions, such as autism spectrum disorder, there is indisputable neurological evidence.
 That being said, what follows is a concern with misdiagnosis, which, in so many cases is utterly preventable if we are trauma informed.